egeyardimci/TodoListAppOnClientsideWithJS/README.md

 # TodoListAppOnClientsideWithJS
-Basic todo app which does not stores any data and work on client side.
+Basic todo app which does not stores any data and works on client side.